-The following tables summarize the module and partition capabilities, showing typical capability settings for a module configured for product sales as Luna PCI-e Signing with Backup (SB), Luna PCI-e SFF Signing with Backup (SB), Luna PCI-e with Key Extraction (K-EXT), Luna PCI-e SFF with Key Extraction (K-EXT), Luna PCI-e with Signing (S), or Luna PCI-e SFF with Signing (S).
+The following tables summarize the module and partition capabilities, showing typical capability settings for Luna PCI modules configured for product sales as Luna SA, Luna SP, and Luna XML: Cloning (CL), No Cloning (NC), Key Export - SIM (KES) and SIM.
 An X indicates the default capability setting for each configuration of the module.
 Greyed-out rows indicate that the corresponding capability setting is not used as a default for any module configuration.

-Description Capability SB K-EXT S Policy Comments Allow х х х Enable SO can configure the policy to enable or disable the availability of Non-FIPS ^ ~ ^ Disable non-FIPS algorithms at the time the HSM is initialized. algorithms available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password Allow Disable passwords without trusted path for authentication. authentication Disallow x x х Disable The HSM must operate using the trusted path and module-generated secrets for authentication.
-Allow х х x Enable SO can configure the policy to enable or disable the use of the Trusted path 74101 ^ X ^ Disable trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication. $^{\rm 5}$ All v v Enable SO can configure the policy to enable or disable the use of M of N M of N Allow X Х Disable secret sharing to activate the module.
+Description Capability KES CL NC SIM Policy Comments Allow х х х x Enable SO can configure the policy to enable or disable the availability Non-FIPS algorithms Allow ^ ^ ^ ^ Disable of non-FIPS algorithms at the time the HSM is initialized. available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password 7 110 11 Disable passwords without trusted path for authentication. authentication Disallow х х х х Disable The HSM must operate using the trusted path and module- generated secrets for authentication.
+Allow x х x x Enable SO can configure the policy to enable or disable the use of the Trusted path Disable trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication.
+Allow х х x x Enable The HSM can use remote PED for Trusted Path authentication.
+Remote PED 71101 ^ ^ ^ ^ Disable Allowed in Trusted Path authentication only.
+Usage Disallow Disable The HSM cannot use remote PED for Trusted Path authentication.
+Allow x x x x Enable SO can configure the policy to enable or disable the use of M of M of N ^ ^ ^ ^ Disable N secret sharing to activate the module.
 Requires that the policy for "trusted path" authentication be enabled.
-Disallow Х Disable The HSM must operate without M of N secret sharing for activation.
-Allow x х x Enable SO can configure the policy to enable or disable the availability of the Cloning , ^ Disable cloning function for the HSM as a whole.
-Disallow Disable The HSM must operate without cloning.
-Allow х х Enable SO can configure the policy to enable or disable the availability of the Masking Disable masking function for the HSM as a whole.
-Disallow Х Disable The HSM must operate without masking.
-Allow x Enable Off-board storage is used for backup purposes in the Luna cryptographic module stand-alone configuration.
-The SO can enable Off-board Storage Allow ^ Disable or disable the use of off-board storage.
-Disallow Х Х Disable Off-board storage is not allowed in these configurations.
-All v v x Enable SO can configure the policy to enable or disable the use of the M of N M of N auto- activation Allow х X × Disable auto-activation feature.
+Disallow Disable The HSM must operate without M of N secret sharing for activation.
+Allow х х x Enable SO can configure the policy to enable or disable the availability Cloning Allow ^ ^ ^ Disable of the cloning function for the HSM as a whole.
+Disallow Х Disable The HSM must operate without cloning.
+Allow х х Enable SO can configure the policy to enable or disable the availability Masking Allow ^ ~ Disable of the masking function for the HSM as a whole.
+Disallow Х Х Disable The HSM must operate without masking.
+A.II v Enable Off-board storage is used for backup purposes in the Luna PCI Off-board Storage Allow x Disable stand-alone configuration.
+The SO can enable or disable the use of off-board storage.
+Disallow Х Х Х Disable Off-board storage is not allowed in the SA configuration.
+M of N auto- Allow x x x x Enable SO can configure the policy to enable or disable the use of the activation , ^ ^ ^ Disable M of N auto-activation feature.
 Disallow Disable The HSM must operate without M of N auto-activation.
-Allow х x v Enable This capability is set prior to shipment to the customer.
-It controls the ECC mechanisms available Allow ~ Ă x Disable availability of ECC mechanisms.
-Disallow Disable ECC mechanisms are not available.